Common Career Mistakes and How to Avoid Them

 - Negativity is not a good thing in any workplace.

-- Overcommitment can cause mistakes in the workplace, burnout, and frustration.
+- Overcommitment can cause mistakes as well as burnout and internal discontent.

-- Reduce stress by implementing techniques for managing time and learning how to delegate work that is not your favorite.
+- Reduce stress by learning techniques for managing time and learning to delegate tasks that are not popular.

 Not Establishing Goals